Drive Cautiously, Celebrate Responsibly and Arrive Alive

 - Put together a driving emergency kit - Carry a blanket, flashlight, candles, matches, jumper cables and a shovel in your trunk.
 Kitty litter or sand is also useful to gain traction if you happen to get stuck.

 - Buckle up - Wear your safety belt properly every time you get behind the wheel, even for short distances.
 Restrain yourself and your passengers properly in seat belts and car safety seats.
 Remember, the rear seat is the safest place for children of any age to ride.

-- Be aware of distracted drivers - Actions such as cell phone usage, eating/drinking, personal grooming or reading maps can take a driver's attention off the road.
-Always expect the unexpected and leave yourself room for a way out.
+- Beware of distracted drivers - Actions such as cell phone usage, eating/drinking, personal grooming or reading maps can take a driver's attention off the road.
+Always expect the unexpected, and leave yourself a way out.

 - Keep your speed down - Give yourself plenty of time and distance to react to the traffic around you.
 Let impatient and aggressive drivers pass you or go through the intersection ahead of you so that you control the situation.
 Do not pass if you cannot see enough clear road to pass safely.

 - Choose a designated driver who will remain alcohol free or use a taxi if you will be drinking at your holiday get-together.